Abraham Sinkov: Early career

 The opportunity for a career change came in 1930.
 Sinkov and Kullback took the Civil Service examination and placed high.
 Both received mysterious letters from Washington asking about their knowledge of foreign languages.
 Sinkov knew French and Kullback, Spanish.
 This was acceptable to their prospective employer, and they were offered positions as junior cryptanalysts.
 Although neither was quite certain what a cryptanalyst did, they accepted.

-The small Signals Intelligence Service (SIS) organization (Sinkov and Kullback were the third and fourth employees there) had the primary mission of compiling codes and ciphers for use by the U.S. Army.
+The small Signal Intelligence Service (SIS) organization (Sinkov and Kullback were the third and fourth employees there) had the primary mission of compiling codes and ciphers for use by the U.S. Army.
 Its secondary task was to attempt to solve selected foreign codes and ciphers—this was not necessarily done for intelligence purposes but to keep the cryptanalysts abreast of new developments in the field.

 William Friedman put his new employees through a rigorous course of study of his own design in cryptology, bringing them to high levels of skill in making and breaking codes and ciphers.
 Friedman also encouraged other self-improvement endeavors: his employees trained summers at a camp at Ft.
 Meade to earn commissions in the military reserves.
 Both Sinkov and Kullback also went on to receive doctorates in mathematics.
 Sinkov received his PhD in mathematics in 1933 from The George Washington University.
 In 1936, Sinkov was assigned to the Panama Canal Zone, where he established the U.S. Army's first permanent intercept site outside the continental United States.